Living With Primary Ciliary Dyskinesia (Living With PCD)

-The COVID-PCD is a participatory research project that aims to study how COVID-19 affects people with primary ciliary dyskinesia (PCD).
-The study is advertised through patient support groups and participants register online and answer a baseline questionnaire with details on PCD diagnosis, habitual symptoms, and COVID-19 episodes occurring before study entry.
-A short weekly follow-up questionnaire includes questions on incident SARS-CoV-2 infections, current symptoms, social contact behaviour, and physical activity.
+Living with PCD (formerly COVID-PCD) is a participatory research project that aims to answer emerging questions about primary ciliary dyskinesia (PCD) in order to improve the health and quality of life of people with PCD.
+Persons with confirmed or suspected PCD from anywhere in the world can participate.
+The study is advertised through patient support groups and participants register online after they read detailed information about the study.
+Participants receive a detailed questionnaire when they start the study and a follow-up questionnaire (planned once per year).
 Occasionally, participants receive extra questionnaires focused on special topics.
 The study is hosted at the University of Bern and recruitment started on May 30th, 2020.

 Study Overview